tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [IMP] waptserver on CentOS. add waptwua directory to SELinux httpd_sys_content_t context

-* [FIX] waptserver client auth : comment out ssl_client_certificate and ssl_verify_client by default beacuse old client's certificate don't have proper clientAuth attribute. (error http 400)
+* [FIX] waptserver client auth : comment out ssl_client_certificate and ssl_verify_client.

+  By default beacuse old client's certificate don't have proper clientAuth attribute. (error http 400)

-* [FIX] problem accessing to 32bit uninstall registry view from 32bit wapt on Windows server 2003 x64 and Windows server 2008 x64
+* [FIX] problem accessing to 32bit uninstall registry view from 32bit wapt on Windows server 2003 x64 and Windows server 2008 x64.

   it looks like it is not advisable to try to access the virtual Wow6432Node virtual node with disabled redirection.

-* [FIX] setuphelpers installed_softwares regular expression search on name https://github.com/tranquilit/WAPT/issues/7
+* [FIX] setuphelpers installed_softwares regular expression search on name.

+  https://github.com/tranquilit/WAPT/issues/7

 * [IMP] waptservice: for planned periodic upgrade, use single WaptUpgrade task like the one used in websocket.